atbcb/usab-uswds/_aba-guides/chapter-7-signs.md

 ##### Why isn’t a minimum level of color contrast between characters and the background specified in the Standards?

-Color contrast is based on a color’s light reflectance value (LFV), which measures the amount of a light a color reflects or absorbs.
-It is typically measured using a spectrophotometer.
+Color contrast is based on a color’s light reflectance value (LFV), which measures the amount of a light a color reflects or absorbs.&nbsp; It is typically measured using a spectrophotometer.
 Measuring LFV accurately in the field can be difficult and is impacted by a variety of factors, including sign materials and lighting conditions.